open-telemetry/opentelemetry-collector-contrib/processor/geoipprocessor/internal/provider/maxmindprovider/README.md

 The following configuration must be provided:

-- `geoip_database_path`: local file path to a GeoIP2-City or GeoLite2-City database.
+- `database_path`: local file path to a GeoIP2-City or GeoLite2-City database.